-- 14. Coastal shipping has been revived to supplement movement of coal by rail and is expected to achieve progressively a target of one lakh tonnes per month to meet the needs of western and southern regions. - 15.
-Due to a number of steps taken coal production increased by 9.4 lakh tonnes in April, and 10.4 lakh tonnes in May.
-1980 as compared with April and May, 1979. - 16.
+Coastal shipping has been revived to supplement movement of coal by rail and is expected to achieve progressively a target of one lakh tonnes per month to meet the needs of western and southern regions.

+Due to a number of steps taken coal production increased by 9.4 lakh ton in April, and 10.4 lakh tonnes in May 1980 as compared with April and May 1979.

 There has been a dramatic improvement in the port situation.
-The number of ships waiting for a berth in Bombay, Calcutta and Madras has come down sharply by May, 1980.
-A good indicator of the improvement in port conditions is the removal of of the congestion surcharge for major ports including Bombay and Calcutta from April 1980. - 17.
-As the rainfall during the period October, 1979 to May, 1980 was also deficient causing drought conditions to continue in many States affecting 220 million population, the present Government, immediately after assuming office, mounted relief operations on a massive scale.
-Central teams were deputed to these and othe States and an allocation of Rs.
-150 crores was made for drought relief.
+The number of ships waiting for a berth in Bombay, Calcutta and Madras has come down sharply by May 1980.
+A good indicator of the improvement in port conditions is the removal of the congestion surcharge for major ports including Bombay and Calcutta from April 1980.

+As the rainfall during the period October 1979 to May 1980 was also deficient causing drought conditions to continue in many States affecting 220 million population, the present Government, immediately after assuming office, mounted relief operations on a massive scale.
+Central teams were deputed to these and other States and an allocation of Rs.
+150 crore was made for drought relief.
 More than 10 lakh destitutes were provided free food.
 In addition, about 65 lakh persons were employed daily under the special Food for Work Programme.
-Government has decided to continue this programme till the end of September, 1980.
-The existing subsidy on agricultural inputs, including nitrogenous ers, to small and marginal farmers in the mono-cropped drought affected areas where no rabi crops could be grown has also been extended till the end of March, 1981.
+Government has decided to continue this programme till the end of September 1980.
+The existing subsidy on agricultural inputs, including nitrogenous fertilizers, to small and marginal farmers in the mono-cropped drought affected areas where no rabi crops could be grown has also been extended till the end of March 1981.

-- 18. A 12-point programme drought management which provides the basic framework and approach for fighting the drought has recommended to the evolved and A large number of rigs have been deployed for sinking wells and a significant percentage of wells bored has proved successful.
-These steps are expected to bring about permanent improvements in availability of drinking water in the drought affected States. - 19.
-The demand for petroleum products particularly diesel increased during the last few months owing to a number of circumstances including the drought.
-The problem was pounded by almost total cessation of supplies from January onwards from the four refineries dependent on Assam crude which between them normally produce around 350,000 tonnes of petroleum products per month.
-The situation was tackled with utmost vigour.
-Firstly, the maximum quantities of diesel and kerosene were imported between January and April, 1980, 6.2 lakh tonnes of kerosene and 1.1 million tonnes of diesel oil were imported as compared with 4.7 lakh tonnes and 4.8 lakh tonnes respectively in January-April 1979.
-Secondly the movement of these commodities was speeded up by all available means.
-The result has been an increase in the kevel of amounting to 10 per cent compared with the corresponding months in

-1979 and avoidance of a possible adverse effect on rabi production due to a diesel shortage.
+A 12-point programme of drought management which provides the basic framework and approach for fighting the drought has been evolved and recommended to the States.
+A large number of rigs have been deployed for sinking wells and a significant percentage of wells bored has proved successful.
+These steps are expected to bring about permanent improvement in availability of drinking water in the drought affected States.

+The demand for petroleum products, particularly diesel, increased during the last few months owing to a number of circumstances including the drought.
+The problem was compounded by almost total cessation of supplies from January onwards from the four refineries dependent on Assam crude which between them normally produce around 350,000 ton of petroleum products per month.
+The situation was tackled with the utmost vigour.
+Firstly, the maximum quantities of diesel and kerosene were imported between January and April 1980, 6.20 lakh ton of kerosene and 1.10 million ton of diesel oil were imported as compared with 4.70 lakh ton and 4.80 lakh ton respectively in January-April 1979.
+Secondly, the movement of these commodities was speeded up by all available means.
+The result has been an increase in the level of supplies amounting to 10 per cent compared with the corresponding months in 1979 and avoidance of a possible adverse effect on rabi production due to a diesel shortage.

-20. With regard to prices Government has taken a number of important steps.
-The coverage of the public distribution system has been widen-With regard to edible oils not Government undertaken only has imports but it has also adequate made arrangements to see that a sizable portion of these imports go into direct consumption.
-It is hoped that about 3 lakh tonnes of imported oil w.ll go into direct consumption through the public distribution system and cooperatives.
+With regard to prices Government has taken a number of important steps.
+The coverage of the public distribution system has been widened.
+With regard to edible oils not only has Government undertaken adequate imports but it has also made arrangements to see that a sizable portion of these imports go into direct consumption.
+It is hoped that about 3 lakh ton of imported oil will go into direct consumption through the public distribution system and cooperatives.
 In sugar, Government has activated the disrupted dual pricing system.